igm-team/MEA_public/data/miR-128/README.md

 2. Each zip file uploaded here contains the time stamp files used in analyses, called spikelist or maptimestamp files, as well as a platemap file.
 Maptimestamp files are older versions of the time stamp files used in initial experiments.

-3.To use the package, upload the spikelist and the platemap file and hit run in the GUI.
+3. To use the package, upload the spikelist and the platemap file and hit run in the GUI.